mhockett/liquibase_java_example/README.md

 Tested on JDK 8

-The demo includes three demo scripts :
+The demo includes the demo java program LiquibaseScopeExample.java :

-1. TestLiquibaseScope.java which will run liquibase for a changelog using the Liquibase 4.25.1 ScopeCommand.
-This version does not work.

-1. TestLiquibaseScope.java which will run liquibase for a changelog using the Liquibase 4.25.1 ScopeCommand, but extends Liquibase.liquibase class and executes scope within that class.
-This version works.
+1. LiquibaseScopeExample.java which will run liquibase for a changelog using the Liquibase 4.25.1 ScopeCommand

-1. TestLiquibaseUpdate.java which will run liquibase for changelog using liquibase.update.
-This version continues to work although the update method in the liquibase class is deprecated.

 1. Shell scripts to run using Oracle and another for PG.